Pregabalin: Other uses

-Although pregabalin is sometimes prescribed for people with bipolar disorder there is no evidence showing that it is effective.
+Although pregabalin is sometimes prescribed for people with bipolar disorder, there is no evidence showing that it is effective.

 There is no evidence and significant risk in using pregabalin for sciatica and low back pain.
 Evidence of benefit in alcohol withdrawal as well as withdrawal from certain other drugs is limited as of 2016.

-One study concluded that pregabalin may be a useful prophylactic medication for migraines.
+There is no evidence for its use in the prevention of migraines and gabapentin has also been found not to be useful.

+A 2025 review found possible benefits to sleep quality in patients with fibromyalgia.

 Adverse effects

+In a systematic review analysing data from 5 cohort studies having 1,085,488 patients, use of gabapentinoids (pregabalin and gabapentin) was associated with an increased risks of thrombotic events (deep venous thrombosis and pulmonary thrombo-embolism) as early as three months of use, and with increased risk of cardiovascular events on prolonged use of more than a year duration.
+Heart failure was not increased with the use of gabapentinoids.

-Exposure to pregabalin is associated with weight gain, sleepiness and fatigue, dizziness, vertigo, leg swelling, disturbed vision, loss of coordination, and euphoria.
-It has an adverse effect profile similar to other central nervous system depressants.
-Even though pregabalin is a depressant and anti-convulsant it can sometimes paradoxically induce seizures, particularly in large overdoses.
+Exposure to pregabalin is associated with weight gain, drowsiness, fatigue, dizziness, vertigo, leg swelling, disturbed vision, loss of coordination, and euphoria.
+It has an adverse effect profile similar to other central nervous system (CNS) depressants.
+Even though pregabalin is a depressant and anticonvulsant, it can sometimes paradoxically induce seizures, particularly in large overdoses.
 Adverse drug reactions associated with the use of pregabalin include: